 - Intentional injury caused by a contractor, co-worker or employer

 This is something you can learn more about by calling our law firm.
-Our Flint workers’ compensation attorneys have been advocating for the injured in Michigan for more than 30 years and recovered millions in compensation for our clients.
+Our Clare workers’ compensation attorneys have been advocating for the injured in Michigan for more than 30 years and recovered millions in compensation for our clients.
 We have extensive experience handling Michigan workers’ comp claims, and we are prepared to help you pursue your benefits and other compensation through any third-party claim, if you have a case.

 What Benefits Can I Expect From a Workers’ Comp Claim?